What You Can Do To Prevent Injury

 Types Of Injuries

 Types of injuries that are likely to occur with weekend warriors are sprains and strains.
 Some examples include a hamstring pull, an ankle sprain or a lower back injury.
 Rotator cuff injuries are also common.
 If you do become injured as a weekend warrior, be sure to talk to your team of MSK experts (chiropractor, physiotherapist and massage therapist) about the best practices to aid in healing and recovery.

 Preventing Injuries Before They Occur Is Key

 Obviously, it would be best to not have to deal with an injury.
 However, there are things within your control that can help to reduce your chances of becoming injured.
-Challenging your muscles through the week is very important.
+Challenging your muscles throughout the week is very important.
 Your body needs to work on a regular basis to maintain its strength.
 You can’t expect your body to be up for a challenge it has not been trained for.

 Build Up Your Endurance

 Just like with a gym workout, our bodies need time to adapt to a new level of pressure or intensity being placed upon it.
 Start small and work up.
 If you’ve been inactive for a long period of time, increase your level of exercise each week until you reach your goal.
 You wouldn’t just jump in and attempt to run a marathon without training.
 Weekend warriors tend to jump right into the activity before their bodies are up for the challenge.

 Warming up is important for exercise, gardening, home renovations, etc. Putting a “cold” body to work may increase your chance of injury.
 Doing a couple of movements to loosen up your joints and muscles before you get started, will help your body prepare for the work ahead.
 Stretching afterwards is also essential.
 Muscular tension can force the weekend warrior to alter their movement patterns as compensation.
 This may affect your ability to lift with proper technique, for example, leading to an increased chance of injury.